19 Japanese Audio Tools and Resources to Help You Learn the Language

 For more nitty-gritty audio practice, check out the pronunciation tool Forvo.
 Just type in a word and you’ll get a range of pronunciations from native speakers.
 You can also get translations of the words.

 This is a great audio tool to supplement your other studies—for example, if you come across an unfamiliar word in your Japanese textbook.
 Just be aware that it’s most useful for looking up individual words, not phrases or entire sentences.

 This particular podcast is a great option for intermediate to advanced learners of the language who are trying to get a grip on the day-to-day speech in Japan.

-It has the added benefit of presenting current events from a Japanese perspective, so you’ll be rounding out your cultural knowledge as well.
+It has the added benefit of presenting current events and Japanese culture from a Japanese perspective, so you’ll be rounding out your cultural knowledge as well.

 This podcast will get you comfortable speaking Japanese while giving you real-life context for the language.

 If you’re looking for a good story, you can try “Read Real Japanese Fiction: Short Stories by Contemporary Writers.”

 Since short stories only take small bits of time to consume, they can fit easily into your study plans.

 If you prefer non-fiction, then you can also try the “Read Real Japanese” essays collection.